genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_cons-advanced-technical-details.md

 ```

-This shows the benefit of `using`, as it will handle `null` values.
+This shows the benefit of `using`, as it handles `null` values.
 The `orZero()` call will take any nullable number and return the value or `0` if it is null.

 ### withOperations

-This block enables developers to specify the behaviour on the different consolidation operations (including the previous example).
+This block enables you to specify the behaviour of the different consolidation operations (including the previous example).

 In that example: